ucam-smt/demo-files/Docs.dox/Tutorial.07.rulextract.md

     + `--provenance` : comma-separated list of provenances.
     + `--mapreduce_features` : comma-separated list of features.

+  Once the job is complete, you will find the target-to-source probabilities in the `/user/$USER/RUEN-WMT13/t2s` HDFS directory.

   \subsection rulextract_merge Feature Merging

   Once all features have been computed, rules and features